DdogezD/fas-rs-mod/CONTRIBUTING.md

 #### Code Style

-Most of the code of fas-rs is written in rust.
+Most of the code of schedroid-rs is written in rust.
 Please make sure the code is formatted before submitting and try to resolve warnings.

-Format all codes of fas-rs:
+Format all codes of schedroid-rs:

 ```bash
 cargo xtask format
 ```

-Run lints and try to automatically fix warnings in fas-rs:
+Run lints and try to automatically fix warnings in schedroid-rs:

 ```bash
 cargo xtask lint --fix